secretstartups/handbook/content/handbook/handbook-usage.md

 - At times, a change of perspective may be desired.
 In those cases, link to relevant sections of the handbook but don't include the content itself.
 See the [onboarding template](https://gitlab.com/gitlab-com/people-group/employment-templates/-/blob/main/.gitlab/issue_templates/onboarding.md) as an example.
-Or for example a list of [Key Performance Indicators](/company/kpis/) that links to performance indicators but doesn't duplicate definitions.
+Or for example a list of [Key Performance Indicators](https://about.gitlab.com/company/kpis/) that links to performance indicators but doesn't duplicate definitions.

 #### Avoid unstructured content
-{:.no_toc}

 - **Avoid unstructured content based on formats like Learning Playbooks, [FAQs](https://idratherbewriting.com/2017/06/23/why-tech-writers-hate-faqs/), lists of links (such as quick links), resource pages, glossaries, courses, videos, tests, processes, standard operating procedure, training, or how-to's.**
 These are very hard to keep up-to-date and are not compatible with organization per function and result.
 For example: Call it Contract Negotiation Handbook instead of Contract Negotiation Playbook
 - Instead, put the answer, link, definition, course, video, or test in the most relevant place.
 Use descriptive headings so that people can easily search for content.
-- That said, please mix _formats_ where and when appropriate in the handbook, even within a single page.
+- That said, please mix *formats* where and when appropriate in the handbook, even within a single page.
 Utilizing multiple formats can be valuable, and different people may prefer certain formats over others.
 - Worry only about the organization **per function and result**, not about how the page will look if you embed varying types and formats of content.
 - Note: A weakness of [FAQs](/handbook/communication/#dont-use-faqs) is that questions are often asked in biased or leading ways.
 When possible, state facts as facts.

 #### Use headings liberally
-{:.no_toc}

 If a page includes more than two headings (especially if it's larger than a single "screen"), add an automatically generated Table of Contents (ToC) by copying [line 6 to 10 in this MR](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests/7141/diffs#f054d0f855ebef2a11559c362a356a2f9e010b99_6_6).
 Headings should have normal capitalization: don't use [ALL CAPS](https://en.wikipedia.org/wiki/All_caps) or [TitleCase](http://www.grammar-monster.com/glossary/title_case.htm).
 After a heading, leave one blank line; this is [not required in the standard](http://spec.commonmark.org/0.27/#example-46), but it is our convention.

 #### Use contributable diagrams
-{:.no_toc}

 Preference contributable diagrams over uploading images or other less contributable diagrams.
 This makes it easier for other people to suggest changes and contribute.
-Diagram options in Markdown include [Mermaid](/handbook/markdown-guide/#mermaid) and [PlantUML](/handbook/markdown-guide/#plantuml).
+Diagram options in Markdown include [Mermaid](/docs/markdown-guide/#mermaid) and [PlantUML](/docs/markdown-guide/#plantuml).

 ### Editing the handbook
-{:.no_toc}

-Strongly consider learning how to edit the [handbook using git](/handbook/git-page-update) and/or via [the web IDE](/handbook/git-page-update/#webide-using-the-browser).
+Strongly consider learning how to edit the [handbook using git](https://about.gitlab.com/handbook/git-page-update) and/or via [the web IDE](https://about.gitlab.com/handbook/git-page-update/#webide-using-the-browser).
 Please read through the [Writing Style Guidelines](/handbook/communication/#writing-style-guidelines) before contributing.

 #### Fine points

 - Keep your handbook pages short and succinct.
 Eliminate fluff and get right to the point with the shortest possible wording.
 Keep in mind that the biggest challenge cited by new employees is the vast amount of information to take in during on-boarding.
 - We don't need [.gitkeep files](https://stackoverflow.com/questions/7229885/what-are-the-differences-between-gitignore-and-gitkeep) in our handbook, they make it harder to quickly open a file in editors.
 Don't add them, and delete them when you see them.
-- When mentioning currency amounts that team members may need to convert to their local currency (e.g. benefits, expenses, or bonuses), link those amounts to our [Exchange Rates](/handbook/total-rewards/compensation/#exchange-rates) section (e.g. [500 USD](/handbook/total-rewards/compensation/#exchange-rates)).
+- When mentioning currency amounts that team members may need to convert to their local currency (e.g. benefits, expenses, or bonuses), link those amounts to our [Exchange Rates](https://about.gitlab.com/handbook/total-rewards/compensation/#exchange-rates) section (e.g. [500 USD](https://about.gitlab.com/handbook/total-rewards/compensation/#exchange-rates)).

 ### Scope of this handbook

 - All documentation that also applies to code contributions from the wider community should be in the GitLab CE project (for example in [CONTRIBUTING](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md) or the [code review guidelines](https://docs.gitlab.com/ee/development/code_review.html)), not the Handbook, which is only for team members.
-Read more in the [Documentation](../documentation/) section of the Handbook.
+Read more in the [Documentation](/handbook/documentation/) section of the Handbook.
 - The handbook is for things concerning current and future GitLab team-members only.
 If something concerns users of GitLab, it should be documented in the [GitLab documentation](https://docs.gitlab.com/), the [GitLab Development Kit (GDK)](https://gitlab.com/gitlab-org/gitlab-development-kit), the [CONTRIBUTING file](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md) or the [PROCESS file](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/PROCESS.md).

 ### Handbook First Competency